aota/kaleidofest.ca/_whats-on.md

 ## Avenue Show & Shine
 **ON THE AVE | 12:00 – 6:00 pm**
-Edmonton’s most fabulous classic cars come out to shine at Kaleido.
+Edmonton's most fabulous classic cars come out to shine at Kaleido.
 Enjoy the beauty of these nostalgic vehicles and vote for your favourite.